 • Assessment Round: For technical roles, there can be an assessment round to check your knowledge about the particular role.
 It can include practical tests, coding or any presentation to see your way of presenting data and your ideas.

-• Managerial Round: Basically this round includes the assessment of your behaviour, response and the way you handle the challenges.
-The interviewers give you real time situations or ask about the challenges you have faced and the way you have handled them.
+• Managerial Round: Basically, this round includes the assessment of your behaviour, response and the way you handle the challenges.
+The interviewers give you real-time situations or ask about the challenges you have faced and the way you have handled them.

-• HR Round: Mostly this round is considered as the last round in the interview where the higher authorities I.e, decisive authorities assess you about your fit in the company culture, your long term goals and your salary expectations.
+• HR Round: Mostly this round is considered as the last round in the interview where the higher authorities I.e, decisive authorities, assess you about your fit in the company culture, your long-term goals and your salary expectations.

-How many Rounds does Interview have?
+How many Rounds does the interview have?

-• Startups : Startups usually keep the process short and basically their interview consists of 2-3 rounds, typically one skill test round and one HR round, they want to keep the process short and early.
+• Startups : Startups usually keep the process short and basically their interview consists of 2-3 rounds, typically one skill test round and one HR round.
+They want to keep the process short and early.

-2. Non- technical roles: Non-technical roles mostly focus on creativity, communication and situation handling.
+2. Non-technical roles: Non-technical roles mostly focus on creativity, communication and situation handling.

-• First: The first round of interview is a simple assessment rounds, where the interviewer asks about your basic skills, like communication, time management and your interest in the role.
+• First: The first round of interview is a simple assessment round, where the interviewer asks about your basic skills, like communication, time management and your interest in the role.
 The first round includes your knowledge about yourself, the company and your role.

 How to prepare for each round